-Project overview: Improve trails in Yosemite Valley, the Hetch Hetchy area and the Yosemite Wilderness, while providing young adults from the California Conservation Corps with hands-on experience, employment, and education.
+Project overview: Improve trails in the Merced rivers’ watershed, while providing young adults from the California Conservation Corps with hands-on experience, employment, and education.

 How your support helps: Yosemite’s 800-mile trail network offers endless opportunities for day hikers and backpackers to experience the wonders of the Sierra Nevada.
 Keeping those trails in good shape requires regular restoration work.